ekene-e/algebraic-graph-matching/README.md

     matching in the graph in expected time $O(Kn^{\omega-1})$, where $n$ is the number of vertices in the graph and $\omega$ is the matrix multiplication constant.
 An implementation of this algorithm can be found in the `bentert_heeger_koana.py` file.

+Also we have implemented the much more well-known (combinatorial) [blossom algorithm](https://en.wikipedia.org/wiki/Blossom_algorithm) by Edmonds (1965) for finding a maximum matching in a graph.
+This algorithm is implemented in the `edmonds_blossom.py` file.

+A nice resource for finding many matching algorithms is what I like to call the [Matching Algorithms Zoo](https://web.eecs.umich.edu/~pettie/matching/) by Seth Pettie.